TanStack/router/docs/framework/react/start/server-functions.md

   })
   .handler(
     async ({
-      input, // Person
+      data, // Person
     }) => {
-      return `Hello, ${input.name}!`
+      return `Hello, ${data.name}!`
     },
   )

 function test() {
-  greet({ name: 'John' }) // OK
+  greet({ data: { name: 'John' } }) // OK
-  greet({ name: 123 }) // Error: Argument of type '{ name: number; }' is not assignable to parameter of type 'Person'.
+  greet({ data: { name: 123 } }) // Error: Argument of type '{ name: number; }' is not assignable to parameter of type 'Person'.
 }
 ```

 ## Inference

-Server functions infer their input and output types based on the `input` handler and the return type of the `handler` function.
-In fact, the `input` handler can even have it's own separate input/output types, which can be useful if your input handler performs some kind of transformation on the input data.
+Server functions infer their input and output types based on the `validator` handler and the return type of the `handler` function.
+In fact, the `validator` you pass can even have it's own separate input/output types, which can be useful if your validator performs some kind of transformation on the input data.

 To illustrate this, let's take a look at an example using the `zod` validation library: